Cards

 Variable APR

 In this case, you clearly understand from the start that your APR will vary in sync with all sudden movements of any underlying index rate.
 The calculation is transparent, too.
 The new rate will be an index plus some market margin/percentage.
-But even though the variable APR is unpredictable, it may enable you to pay less than expected.
+However, even though the variable APR is unpredictable, it may enable you to pay less than expected.

 Besides those two main ones, there are also other types of annual percentage rates you should consider: